-By virtue of Section 7 of the Act, Choi Cheung Kong and Lin Wen Chang are deemed to have interests in the wholly-own subsidiary of the Company.
-The Directors' interests as at 21 January 2016 in the shares or debentures of the Company have not changed from those disclosed as at 31 December 2015.
+By virtue of Section 7 of the Act, Choi Cheung Kong is deemed to have an interest in the wholly-own subsidiary of the Company.
+The directors' interests as at 21 January 2017 in the shares or debentures of the Company have not changed from those disclosed as at 31 December 2016.